AlenaKaraliova/study-rest-assured-gradle/README.md

     }
     ```
 4. Rebuild the project and run some tests, for example `RestAssuredSuite`.
-5. In Terminal execute `allure serve $projectRoot/study-rest-assured-gradle\build\allure-results`.
+5. In Terminal execute `allure serve $replaceWithYourProjectRoot/study-rest-assured-gradle\build\allure-results`.
 6. As a result, a new browser window will be opened with a test execution report.
 It will contain tests and no step details.
-7. To create more informative report, do the following:
+7. To create a more informative report, do the following:
     1. create a separate package `allure` in `tests` and copy REST-assured tests there,
     2. rename the tests to comply with `RestAssuredWithAllure*Tests` pattern,
     3. create a test suite `RestAssuredWithAllureSuite` and change package pattern `@SelectPackages("org.study.tests.allure")`,